richardanaya/legacy_wabisabi/README.md

 # What are kernel modules?

 Kernel modules are web assembly modules that conform to the [`wadi`](https://github.com/richardanaya/wadi) interface.
-In addition to `wadi` imports, `wabisabi` also offers [`js_ffi`](https://github.com/richardanaya/js_ffi) imports for dynamic javascript invocation.
+In addition to [`wadi imported functions`](https://github.com/richardanaya/wadi/blob/master/README.md#wadi-host-interface), wabisabi also offers [`js_ffi imported functions`](https://github.com/richardanaya/js_ffi) for dynamic javascript invocation.
 Here's an example of a device that just triggers a window alert.

 ```rust
 use wadi::{register_device,SUCCESS,BLOCK_FILE,CString,cstr}